CoderDojoTC/iot-hackday/docs/2022-event.md

 Saturday, October 22nd, 2022.

-This is two Saturday before Halloween.
-We designed this so you can wear your IoT costume to Halloween parties on Saturday, October 29th.
+This is two Saturdays before Halloween.
+We designed this so you can wear your IoT costume to Halloween parties on the following Saturday, October 29th.

 **Location:**